CharlesHolbrow/pixelaether/README.md

 # Pixel Aether Game Server

 First, create a [pixelaether.com][] account.
-You will need you email and password to proceed.
+You will need your email and password to proceed.

 ```sh
 # With meteor installed: